shoaibmehrab/salmon-scan/README.md

 # Welcome to the SalmonScan Dataset

-The SalmonScan dataset is a collection of images of salmon fish, including healthy fish and fish with two types of diseases.
+The SalmonScan dataset is a collection of images of salmon fish, including healthy fish and infected fish.
 The dataset consists of two classes of images:

 - Fresh salmon 🐟
 - Infected Salmon 🐠